Occupational Therapy Professional Practice 1b (10305.1)

 Supplementaty assessment will not be offered to students in the unit

-This is an industry based placement.
-It is expected that students will attend normal work hours for the area they are placed for four weeks.
-Combined with the work done for Canvas and Mahara sessions this should make a total of around 150 hours for this unit.
-It is the students responsibility to record and maintain evidence (timesheets) that they have completed the required hours for placement.
+This is an industry-based placement.
+It is expected that students will attend normal work hours for the area they are placed for a total of eight weeks: 4 weeks for this unit and 4 weeks for Occupational Therapy Professional Practice 1a.
+Combined with the work done for the Canvas and Mahara sessions this should make a total of around 150 hours for this unit.
+It is the student's responsibility to record and maintain evidence (timesheets) that they have completed the required hours for placement.
+Some placements may include shift hours and weekend work.
+See placement information on the Canvas site and communicate with the allocated placement contact for specific hours for specific work sites.

 Inclusion and engagement